stennety/mywebsite/_posts/2024-2-19-Chronicles-of-Product-in-AI.md

 ---
 layout: post
 title: Chronicles of Product in AI
-excert: These posts are a chronicle of my journey in AI Product management.
+excerpt: These posts are a chronicle of my journey in AI Product management.
+Here's some background.
-Here's some background;
 ---

 These posts are a chronicle of my journey in AI Product management.
 I hope you find it helpful!